-Without getting into the details, there is an entire world of Open Source developers, helpers and documenters that all create a vibrant “community” which will usually bend over backwards to help someone to understand virtually everything.
+There is an entire world of Open Source developers, helpers, and documenters that all create a vibrant “community” which will usually bend over backwards to help someone to understand virtually everything.
 It is this spirit that lead to, and maintains, the most comprehensive repository of human knowledge ever created: Wikipedia.
-Virtually everything in Open Source-land is free to use, free to change and free of cost usually requesting donations to further development, providing paid support to corporate users or being advertising funded.
+Virtually everything in Open Source-land is free to use, free to change and free of cost usually requesting donations to further development, providing paid support to corporate users, or being advertising funded.
 It is this idealism that pervades the Android operating system allowing for the same system to be used, changed, and melded with everything from phones to tables to televisions without requiring any permission from Google who invented it.

-THM thinks this post has kind of lost it’s track, but it is this reason, the openness, the community, that will allow Android to ultimately beat the iPhone and iPad.
+THM thinks this post has lost its track, but it is this reason, the openness, the community, which will allow Android to beat the iPhone and iPad.
 Android phones are just the start, and we will begin to see the Operating System appearing on many more devices in the future.

 THM recently read this post which says the same: the diversity of android devices is what will win out.
-Whereas with the iPhone it’s a one-size fits all approach that the user has to enter into choosing either this year’s model vs. last year’s model or nothing; with Android if you don’t like a particular device you are free to choose a completely different one with different features even from a different manufacturer.
+Whereas with the iPhone it’s a one-size fits all approach where the user can choose either this year’s model vs. last year’s model or nothing; with Android if you don’t like a device you are free to choose a completely different one with distinctive features even from a different manufacturer.
 There is even an effort underway to bring Android onto the PC with the Android-x86 Project.

 So THM changed his mind and now prefers Android then?